Get

 5. They Aren’t Always Good With Other Pets

-Westies can be good with other dogs if they are well-socialized.
+Westies can be good with other dogs if they have been well-socialized.
 However, they have an innate prey drive that cannot be trained out.
 In other words, they will chase just about everything.
 This makes them almost impossible to have around small pets, like rabbits and birds.
 After all, they were bred to chase these animals.

 West Highland White Terrier and volpino italiano